temporalio/documentation/docs/node/timers.md

 ## Timer Design Patterns

-There are only a few Timer APIs, but the important part is knowing how to use them to model asynchronous businses logic.
+There are only a few Timer APIs, but the important part is knowing how to use them to model asynchronous business logic.
 Here are some examples we use the most; we welcome more if you can think of them!

 ### Racing Timers